Head and Neck Melanoma

 The presence of satelitosis / satelite metastases is a poor prognostic sign.
 They reflect the ability of the malignant cells to survive at a distant site.
 The presence of microscopic satellites significantly decreases patients survival.

-Node Positive Disease
+Head and Neck Melanoma Node Positive Disease

 A patient presenting with metastatic disease to regional lymph nodes has a 50% chance of developing systemic metastases.
 Management of patients with postive nodal disease involves removal of the lymph nodes by neck dissection often combined with a parotidectomy if the parotid lymph node bed is either involved or at risk of having occult nodes from the site of the index primary lesion.
 Post surgical radiotherapy is usually recommended because of the high incidence of extranodal extension of tumour.